Monodromy factorizations of lines on del Pezzo surfaces: Introduction

-where each isotopy class in $\pi_0(Sec(X;S_1,\dots,S_d))$ is represented once and only once. \end{Thm}
+where each isotopy class in $\pi_0(\Sec(X;S_1,\dots,S_d))$ is represented once and only once. \end{Thm}

 In Section \ref{root-section}, we present explicitly in Table \ref{tab:permutation} the correspondence between the 240 monodromy factorizations in Table \ref{tab:d=1} and the roots of $E_8$.
-As concluding remarks, in Section \ref{concluding} we give more details on the action of Hurwitz moves on the factorizations.
+One motivation for finding the correspondence with the root systems is its application indicated in Section~\ref{concluding}, where we give more details on the action of Hurwitz moves on the factorizations.
 On the one hand, we give a method to transform factorizations in Table \ref{tab:d=1} into each other.
-On the other hand, we show how these moves transform our list of factorization based on the liftings of $(a^3b)^3=1$ into lists of factorizations based on the liftings of other monodromy factorizations of $E(1)$, for instance, $(ab)^6=1$.
+On the other hand, we show how these moves transform our list of factorizations based on the liftings of $(a^3b)^3=1$ into lists of factorizations based on the liftings of other monodromy factorizations of $E(1)$, for instance, $(ab)^6=1$.